 NOTE: If you need to change a benchmarked grade, you can do that from the Results screen but NOT from the timeline on the assignment overview screen.

 Next a grades chart will be displayed.
 This shows you the submission grade distribution for the 10 assignments that you graded.
 You can see what the grade distribution would be with the assignment curve (the default is a mean of 85 with a standard deviation of 10) or the curve set by the benchmarked grades.
+If you click on the circle for a specific submission, you will be taken back to the benchmarking page for that submission and can then edit it.

 If you want to edit any of the benchmarked grades, click Edit Benchmark.
 If you want to use the grades shown, click Finish.
 The grades for these 10 will inform the submission grade distribution for the whole class.